-(b) ;
+(b) If the Special Rapporteur makes a referral to the Compliance Committee, then he/she shall report that fact to the Meeting of the Parties;

-(c) Upon considering a report of the Rapporteur and any recommendations contained therein, the Meeting of the Parties may decide to uphold or lift any protection measures issued by the Rapporteur and may also request the Compliance Committee to examine the compliance of one or more Parties with article 3 (8) of the Convention.
+(c) Upon considering a report of the Special Rapporteur and any recommendations contained therein, the Meeting of the Parties may decide to uphold or lift any protection measures issued by the Special Rapporteur and may also request the Compliance Committee to examine the compliance of one or more Parties with article 3 (8) of the Convention.

 J. Awareness-raising

-17. In addition to his or her work dealing with requests for a rapid response, the Rapporteur shall perform a proactive role in raising awareness regarding Parties’ obligations under article 3 (8) of the Convention.
-This includes awareness-raising at relevant meetings of Convention bodies and other international events, as well as through other awareness-raising means as appropriate, including capacity building, recommendations, toolkits, studies, notes, using traditional and social media, and in the course of the Rapporteur’s in-country visits.
+17. In addition to his or her work dealing with requests for a rapid response, the Special Rapporteur shall perform a proactive role in raising awareness regarding Parties’ obligations under article 3 (8) of the Convention.
+This includes awareness-raising at relevant meetings of Convention bodies and other international events, as well as through other awareness-raising means as appropriate, including capacity building, recommendations, toolkits, studies, notes, using traditional and social media, and in the course of the Special Rapporteur’s in-country visits.

 K. Election

-18. The Rapporteur shall be a national of the Parties and signatories to the Convention and a person of high moral character and recognized competence in the field of the human rights defenders and shall preferably have relevant legal experience.
+18. The Special Rapporteur shall be a national of the Parties and signatories to the Convention and a person of high moral character and recognized competence in the field of the human rights defenders and shall preferably have relevant legal experience.

 19. Candidates meeting the requirements contained in the preceding paragraph can be nominated for election by Parties, signatories and non-governmental organizations falling within the scope of article 10 (5) of the Convention and promoting environmental protection, or can nominate themselves.